 - I'm concerned for the student struggling with a challenging subject who needs the support of an experienced teacher, skilled in delivering learning in just the way the student needs to receive it.

 The effects of this pandemic have already been devastating to students, and may still bring potentially life-changing consequences.

 Tuition, fees, room and board, uniforms...these costs are measurable...but the return on investment of a school experience such as Fork Union Military Academy may be immeasurable.

-Thank you for your consideration of Fork Union Military Academy.
-I hope that you will join us in the fall.
+Thank you for your trust in Fork Union Military Academy.

 "For I know the plans I have for you," declares the Lord, "plans to prosper you and not to harm you, plans to give you hope and a future." - Jeremiah 29:11 (NIV)